ubuntu-mate/ubuntu-mate.org/_drafts/2022-09-29-ubuntu-mate-kinetic.md

 <!--- End of Beta Only --->

-Ubuntu MATE 22.10 is a modest update by recent standards focused on quality of life improvements with regards to the audio stack 🔉 and panels.
-And there is a good reason why this release of Ubuntu MATE doesn't feature the usual bucket 🪣 list of changes you'd typically expect, and that is because I've been helping bring the full Ubuntu MATE experience to Debian MATE 🙂
+Ubuntu MATE 22.10 is a modest update by recent standards and focused on *"quality of life improvements"*.
+And there is good reason why this release of Ubuntu MATE doesn't feature the usual bucket 🪣 list of changes you'd typically expect, and that's because I've been helping bring the full Ubuntu MATE experience to Debian MATE 🧉

 This may raise some questions for Ubuntu MATE users, so let's try and address them: